 People with a BSW are especially qualified for positions in mezzo or macro social work.
 With courses like Social Work with Groups and Social Work with Communities and Organizations, the online BSW program from Aurora University Online can provide you with concrete skills that will help you support the community with which you want to work.
 Graduates with the BSW degree are eligible to take the examination for the State Social Work license.

 Clinical social workers must have an MSW and two years of post-master’s experience in the field.
-AU Online offers Chicagoland’s only CSWE-accredited online MSW graduate program, which includes four optional specializations: Faith-Based Social Work, Forensics, Health Care, and Leadership Administration.
+AU Online offers Chicagoland’s first CSWE-accredited online MSW graduate program, which includes eight optional specializations: Addictions, Child Welfare, Forensics, Gerontology, Health Care, Leadership Administration, Military & Veteran, and School Social Work.
 You may also pursue the dual MSW/MBA or MSW/MPA degree program.